You can bet that we have tried protein powder with a lot of other products.

 How to Make a Smooth Protein Shake

-Even after you’ve chosen the perfect way to mix your powder, there is still the risk of lumping it up.
+Even after you’ve chosen the perfect way to mix protein powder, there is still the risk of lumping it up.

-Lumpy protein shakes just aren’t quite frankly, the worst thing ever, and so we have a few more tips on how you can prevent them.
+Lumpy protein shakes aren’t, quite frankly, the worst thing ever, and so we have a few more tips on how you can prevent them.

-One of these tips is to sift your powder with a fork before mixing it with a liquid.
-This ensures each grain of powder has a better chance of dissolving before it sticks together to form that inseparable goo.
+One of these tips is to sift with a fork before mixing protein powder with a liquid.
+It ensures each grain of powder has a better chance of dissolving before it sticks together to form that inseparable goo.

-If you are using a shaker cup, then another trick to ensure a smooth protein drink is to fill the bottle halfway and then put it in your powder, shake it up, then fill it up with your chosen mixer.
+If you are using a shaker cup, then another trick to ensure a smooth protein drink is to fill the bottle halfway and then add protein powder, shake it up, then fill it up with your chosen mixer.

 Can I Mix Coffee with Protein Powder?